MEL Client FAQs

 What does gardening for wildlife mean?

-Your outdoor space is more than a place to play or have a barbeque, it can also provide home and food to many plant and animal species year-round.
+Your outdoor space is more than a place to play or have a barbecue, it can also provide home and food to many plant and animal species year-round.
 My landscape management practices focus on creating spaces that are both beautiful and ecologically healthy.

 Will you mow my yard?